Carlson-J/ND-tree_tabular_data_emulator/README.md

 emulator = build_emulator(data, max_depth, domain, spacing, error_threshold, model_classes)
 ```
 ### Model classes
 The model class is the type of interpolation used in each cell.
-Currently only and ND-Linear model class is implemented.
+Currently only and the Lagrange nd-linear model class is implemented.
 You can also specify any transformation to be done before the interpolation is done.
 The one transformation that is implemented is `'log'`.
 This transformation takes the data in a cell and shifts it so that it is all positive and then takes the log.
 The interpolation is then done in this so-called log-space.
 The results is then transformed back by undoing the log and shift operations.
-Because this operation is deterministic we don't store the transformed variables but the done transformation when the cell is loaded to avoid increase the memory cost.
+Because this operation is deterministic we don't store the transformed variables but do the transformation when the cell is loaded to avoid increase the memory cost.

 ## Saving the emulator
 To save the emulator call the save method on Emulator object